Skaruts/tdm_fm_packer/README.md

 ## Using TDM Packer
 Usage syntax looks like this
 ```
-fmpak <fm_path> <options>
+dmpak <fm_path> <options>
 ```

-Run `fmpak.py` with the path to your fm.
-If you're invoking `fmpak.py` from inside the FM folder, you can use a `.` for *"current directory"*, like this:
+Run `dmpak.py` with the path to your fm.
+If you're invoking `dmpak.py` from inside the FM folder, you can use a `.` for *"current directory"*, like this:
 ```
-python fmpak.py .
+python dmpak.py .
 ```

-###### NOTE: On some systems you can ommit the `python` call and the file extension, and abreviate to just `fmpak .`.
+###### NOTE: On some systems you can ommit the `python` call and the file extension, and abreviate to just `dmpak .`.
 Below I will be using the abbreviated syntax just for clarity.
 Use whichever works in your system.

 The path can be absolute, or relative to the current directory.